The Geometric Anatomy of Capability Acquisition in Transformers

-The geometric analyses above show that representations reorganize before behavioral emergence, but leave open whether this reorganization is \emph{task-relevant} or merely structural noise.
-We test this directly: at each checkpoint, we train a linear probe (logistic regression) on each task's hidden representations to predict the correct output token (the same token the model must generate to score above chance on the behavioral evaluation).
-If probe accuracy exceeds behavioral accuracy, the model's representations encode the correct answer before the model can reliably produce it.
+The geometric analyses above show that representations reorganize before acquisition, but not whether this reorganization is task-relevant.
+We test directly: at each checkpoint, we train a linear probe (logistic regression) on each task's hidden representations to predict the correct output token.

-\emph{Hidden learning is universal.} For all 8 tasks across all 5 model sizes (nano through large), linear probe accuracy on the final hidden layer exceeds behavioral accuracy \emph{before} the task emerges.
-The training-driven hidden learning magnitude (probe improvement from random initialization to the step before emergence) ranges from near-zero for tasks whose random features are already highly predictive (CMP: 0.96 probe accuracy at step~0; PAR: 0.87--0.92) to substantial for tasks requiring genuine representational learning (MUL: $+$0.04 to $+$0.21; ADD: $+$0.09 to $+$0.18; Table~\ref{tab:hidden-learning}).